 The client library that we will be creating in this tutorial is for the microservice described in the Data microservice tutorial.
 To better understand the client’s logic, it’s a good idea to familiarize yourself with that tutorial first, if you haven’t done so already.
 To make it easier to follow along, we’ve broken up the tutorial on writing your first client library into the following steps:

-- Step 5.
-Testing HTTP client with Remote Microservice
+- Step 6.
+Testing HTTP client with a Remote Microservice

 Let’s get started!
 Head on over to Step 1.
-Setting up the project.
+Setting up the project structure.